garyfleming/continuous-entropy/continuous-entropy.md

 # 👨🏻‍🦳

-^ Nigel's problem was a fairly extreme case of this, so let's think about some problems that show entropy that might involve your day to day.
+^ Nigel's problem was a fairly extreme case of this, so let's think about some problems that show rot that might involve your day to day.
 ^ Let's use how a modern team might work to reflect on the problem's of the past.

 ---